ncasuk/ncas-energy-balance-1-software/docs/scripts.rst

                             HH:MM:SS' format. e.g. '2021-07-10 04:00'.
     -e END, --end END     The end date/time for the plot in 'YYYY-MM-dd HH:MM:SS' format. e.g. '2021-07-10 16:00'.
-    -f FILE, --file FILE  The path to the csv file to plot.
+    -fp FILE_PATH, --file-path FILE_PATH
-    -c COLUMNS, --columns COLUMNS
+                            The path to the csv file to plot. e.g. /path/to/file.csv -c COLUMNS, --columns COLUMNS
                             The columns from the csv to plot against datetime, provide as comma separated list if more than one e.g. 'IR01Dn,IR01Up'.